aidanlokeeffe/aidanlokeeffe/README.md

 Hello!
 My name is Aidan O'Keeffe.
 I am a bachelors level mathematician, adept Python programmer, and budding data scientist.
+I have at least a year's worth of experience relevant to data analytics, depending on how you count it.

 ## Ongoing activities
 Currently, I'm working on: